ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 ### customValidity

 This option uses the [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#the_constraint_validation_api) to display validation errors.
-By enabling this, with `use:enhance` added to the form, instead of the standard messages, the Zod validation errors will now be displayed in the browser validation tooltip.
+By enabling this, with [use:enhance](/concepts/enhance) added to the form, instead of the standard messages, the Zod validation errors will now be displayed in the browser validation tooltip.
 Submit the following form without entering any data to see it in action:

 <CustomValidity {data} />

 Since validation is handled by Superforms, there is no need for spreading `$constraints` on the field.
-They *can* be added as well, but will prevent the schema error message from being displayed.
 But the biggest win is that there is no need to display `$errors`, making for a minimal html:

 ```ts
 const { form, enhance } = superForm(data.form, {